Why do I want to end my life?

 Talking about suicide

-Talking about suicide to someone and sharing your suicidal feelings can be very difficult.
-You might feel that it is easier to keep it to yourself rather than taking the risk of telling someone.
-However, if you choose the right person, someone you trust, then talking with them about how you are feeling can help.
+Talking about suicide and sharing your suicidal thoughts can feel challenging.
+You might think it is easier to keep it to yourself rather than risk telling someone.
+However, if you choose someone you trust, talking with them about how you feel can help.

 Read more